 Johnson-London serves as the primary living area associated with the Waldorf First-Year Experience.
 There is capacity for 154 freshmen students.
 The air conditioned hall provides an environment that offers a large, open social lounge with a pool table, study lounges on the floors and a movie lounge with a kitchen that can be checked out from Residence Life Staff, and close proximity to both the main campus and the athletic fieldhouse.
+Free laundry facilities are available on the first level of Johnson Hall.
 Unique to Johnson-London are the theme floors where first-year students can choose to live on a floor with program geared toward a particular focus.
 Most, if not all, freshmen will begin their collegiate experience living in these halls and building a strong sense of community.

 Themed communities offer unique living and learning environments for our first-year students.
 Participate in our themed floor communities and you’ll connect with peers, mentors and campus resources.

 Make the transition from high school to college life smoothly with the help of an upperclassman Resident Assistant (RA).
 The themed floor communities in Johnson and Landon Halls allow you to explore and experience Waldorf with other students who share your interests.
 The students, along with an RA and faculty/staff members, develop and participate in community events and experiences consistent with your floor theme.